 A little bit about me...

 I am a Lecturer in Applied Mathematics and a member of the Waves and Solid Mechanics group in the Department of Mathematical Sciences at the University of Liverpool.
-My research interests primarily lie in the study of dynamical problems across a broad range of multi-scale physical systems; this includes homogenisation, cloaking, fracture, wave propagation, and localisation in solid mechanics, electromagnetism, acoustics, fluid mechanics, and (more recently) geophysics.
+I both teach and carry out research in Applied Mathematics.
+I am also serving as Head of the Department of Mathematical Sciences.
+You can read more about the things I do below.

 I like to say that I am a very applied mathematician, which essentially means that I look at physical problems from the point of view of mathematics.
 I use and develop new mathematical techniques for the study of wave propagation, localisation and fracture in complicated materials.
 Although I primarily work with mechanical waves, I also have an interest in electromagnetic and acoustic waves, as well as fluid mechanics.

 I am currently working in several broad areas including cloaking (making things invisible), localisation (concentrating waves and in a finite area), fracture (investigating how complex materials break and fail), homogenisation (approximating complicated materials and phenomena by simpler ones), controlling waves, and mode-conversion (changing one type of wave to another).
 You can read more about my work in my papers or see more about it in my talks.